• Skip to content

 Perhaps an employee is not fulfilling her job responsibilities and needs to be terminated, but her entire extended family attends the church.

-Or, a longtime volunteer has been caught doing an illegal activity and needs to be asked to step down from a key leadership position.
+Or, a longtime volunteer has been caught doing illegal activity and needs to be asked to step down from a key leadership position.

 Regardless, these kinds of issues come up in church, and leadership needs to be able to address the issues and make the tough call, no matter how difficult.

-Sometimes difficult decisions have an impact on the entire church and the way the decision is made and communicated can have a global impact.
+Sometimes, difficult decisions have an impact on the entire church, and the way the decision is made and communicated can have a global impact.

 For example, if the church is experiencing rapid growth and new leadership is needed to take the church to the next level, the difficult decision of changing leadership is made.